 Are you tired of the same old, bland instant mashed potatoes?

 Do you long for mashed potatoes with homemade texture and flavor, but don’t have the time or skill to make them from scratch?

 With just a few expert tips and techniques, you can elevate this humble pantry staple to new heights of flavor, texture, and overall quality in this perfect side dish.

-My mom always makes these Homestyle Instant Mashed Potatoes when we get together for family dinners.
+My mom’s Homestyle Instant Mashed Potatoes are the perfect easy recipe for those occasions when we get together for family dinners.

 She has to make a huge – HUGE – bowl of them because everybody loves them and they are often one of the first things to go.

 I finally got her to share all her tips for making instant mashed potatoes taste like homemade.

 By the end, you’ll be armed with the knowledge and confidence to enjoy restaurant-quality mashed potatoes in a fraction of the time.

 Disclosure – I may get a small commission for purchases made through affiliate links in this post.